phon-ca/phon/src/main/dita/phonex/examples/syllables.md

 # Syllables

-The following Phonex expression will match syllables and store each component into it's own group.
+The following Phonex expression will match syllables and store each component into its own group.

 ```
 /*